-When your kids are younger you worry about spending too much on their backpacks or maybe another outfit for the start of school (this is a good thing, controlling spending early on is a good thing for the kids too, because it sets their expectations to the right level as well), but as they get older the expenses become much more interesting, and they can balloon to very large levels.
+When your kids are younger, you worry about spending too much on their backpacks or maybe another outfit for the start of school (this is a good thing; controlling spending early on is a good thing for the kids, too, because it sets their expectations to the right level as well).
+Still, the expenses become much more interesting as they age and can balloon to enormous levels.

-After driving up and down the 401 this past weekend seeing, Vans, SUVs and even Micras stuffed to the gills with furniture, computers, and clothes it says loudly that once your kids get to University, back to school can take an exponential jump in your budget.
-I am not saying that this MUST happen, just that it can happen with over-zealous parents who want to give their kids the best.
+After driving up and down the 401 countless times, seeing, Vans, SUVs, and even Micras stuffed to the gills with furniture, computers, and clothes, it says loudly that once your kids get to University, back to school can take an exponential jump in your budget.
+I am not saying this is a necessity, just that it can happen with over-zealous parents who want to give their kids the best.

 Other Back to School Thoughts?

-- The Business of University Fees talks about how you should look very closely at all the fees you child might pay at school.
-Many of these fees are refundable, think about doing that.
+- The Business of University Fees talks about how to look closely at all the fees your child might pay at school.
+Many of these fees are refundable.
+Think about doing that.

-- Back To School and RESP Time this is when to think about it.
-If your kids aren’t at University, do they have an RESP?
+- Back To School and RESP Time This is when to think about it.
+If your kids are not at University, do they have an RESP?

 - High Tech Hand Me Downs & Back to School another area of spending.
 Are you buying new computers or handing them down?